netzke/netzke-core/README.md

 ## Routing

-Any Netzke component can react on a specific hash-route in the URL, which can be achieved by specifying `nzRoutes` hash on the client class, similarly to how Ext JS handles routes in its controllers:
+Any Netzke component can react on a specific hash-route in the URL, which can be achieved by specifying `netzkeRoutes` hash on the client class, similarly to how Ext JS handles routes in its controllers:

     // e.g. in my_component/client/my_component.js
     {
-      nzRoutes: {
+      netzkeRoutes: {
         'users': 'handleUsers',
         'users/:id': 'handleUser'
       },